mit-han-lab/llm-awq/tinychat/README.md

 *: We can similarly achieve 33 tokens / second on Orin if we use the benchmarking strategy from exLLaMA.

-## Evaluation
+## Accuracy Evaluation

-We recently evaluated AWQ's performance on tVision Language Models.
+We recently evaluated AWQ's performance on Vision Language Models.
 Here is a summary of VILA results.

 | VILA-7B     | VQA-v2            | GQA               | VizWiz  | ScienceQA         | TextVQA           | POPE    | MME     | MMBench           | MMBench-CN    | SEED    |
 | ----------- |:-----------------:|:-----------------:|:-------:|:-----------------:|:-----------------:|:-------:|:-------:|:-----------------:|:-------------:|:-------:|